 As always, you should make this decision according to your goals as an artist.
 It’s important to choose a publisher that can provide the service you’re looking for, and then draw up a contract to split the royalties.
 To find out more about music publishing, head to our article.

 Music promotion is essentially the art of spreading the word about your music and making sure that it reaches people.
 There are companies that can help you with this, or you can make a go of it on your own.

 The music promotion team at Мusic Gateway offer years of experience, high-profile contacts and a personalised approach to each and every artist they represent.

 Yes, as an indie artist, you can connect with your fans via social media free of charge, but social media isn’t the be-all and end-all.
 We offer services such as:

 - TV promotion

 - Digital press & online radio

-It’s these methods that are really going to propel your music further.
-When releasing new music you should always have a strategy.
-Seek help from the experts who have proven successes in this area.
-Placements such as Spotify playlists are highly competitive and incredibly difficult to achieve on your own.
-Music Gateway has already established relationships with these platforms.
-Music Gateway can get your music heard by the right people, who will, in turn, get your music heard by a flock of new fans.
-You’ve worked hard to get your music out into the world, shout about it in the right way.
+It is these methods that are really going to propel your music further.
+When releasing new music, you should always have a strategy.
+We advise you to seek help from experts who have proven success in this area.
+Placements such as Spotify playlists are highly competitive and incredibly difficult to achieve on your own, whereas companies like ourselves have already established relationships with these platforms.